We're open for business to here to help you get on the water! View our status update page here -->MORE INFO

-The Laser sailboat has three different rigs: Standard, Radial, and 4.7.
+The Laser sailboat and ILCA dinghy have three different rigs: Standard, Radial, and 4.7 (or ILCA 5, ILCA 6, and ILCA 7).
 Using a common upper mast and boom, each of these rigs uses a corresponding lower mast section and sail.
 The Laser Standard sail is the largest at 76 square feet and is the most common.
 For lighter weight sailors, the Radial Sail is 62 square feet and uses a Radial Lower Section, and for junior sailors, the 4.7 Sail is 51 square feet and uses a special pre bent 4.7 Lower Mast section.
 With one sailboat, young sailors starting out in the 4.7 can move up to a Standard or Radial sail as they grow physically and develop tactically without the need to buy a completely new sailboat every few years.
 Likewise, adult sailors can use smaller rigs in windy conditions for more control.

 FREE Sail Numbers and Installation with the purchase of any new *class legal* Laser sail!
 For practice sails, add sail numbers to your order and we'll install them at no extra charge.

 The 'standard' sized Laser sail (76 square feet) is the most common, particularly on older boats, and used with the 'standard' lower mast section.
 Laser Standard Sails are now only available in the new Mark II version, which is a radial cut sail, from both North Sails and Hyde Sails and are ILCA class approved for racing.